Jachu5/jachu5.github.io/post_bck/new/kotlin_en.md

 But if you really want to deal with null, Kotlin gives us different ways to check any possible null reference:

 - Using explicit check:
-	The compiler detects that has been a null check and you can saftly call the `lenght()`.
+	The compiler detects that has been a null check and you can saftly call the `lenght()` function.
 ```
 if ( b!= null){
 	b.lenght()